harness/cie-vm-delegate/README.md

 3. (windows only instance) You need to add the AdministratorAccess policy to the IAM role associated with the access key and access secret [IAM](https://console.aws.amazon.com/iamv2/home#/users).
 You will use the instance profile arn iam_profile_arn, in your pipeline.

 # Steps:
-1. Update config/.env file.
+1. Update `config/.env` file.
 This file is used by the drone aws runner to connect to AWS.
+Use [AWS EC2 environment variables](https://docs.drone.io/runner/aws/installation/#aws-ec2-environment-variables) to reference attributes present in .env file.
-2. Update config/.drone_pool.yml file.
+2. Update `config/.drone_pool.yml` file.
 This file is used by drone aws runner to instantiate cache of AWS instances which will be used by CIE builds.
 This reduces the time for build completion since vms would already be present in ready state.
-3. Update config/harness-delegate.yml file with the docker delegate yaml file generated on adding a new docker delegate in harness.
+3. Update `config/harness-delegate.yml` file with the docker delegate yaml file generated on adding a new docker delegate in harness.
-4. Run: go run main.go.
+4. Run: `go run main.go`.
 This will generate vm.tf file which can be used to create the delegate vm.
-5. To create the vm directly, set environment variable CREATE_VM to "true" and execute go run main.go.
+5. To create the vm directly, execute `CREATE_VM=true go run main.go`.
 It is preferable to use step 4 since it allows updating delegate vm with security group, subnet, etc.